-- 15. Explain equivalence of fractions in special cases, and compare fractions by reasoning about their size.
+- b.
+Represent a fraction a on a number line diagram by marking off a lengths a from a on the number line.
+[3-NF2b] - 15.
+Explain equivalence of fractions in special cases, and compare fractions by reasoning about their size.
 [3-NF3] - a.
 Understand two fractions as equivalent (equal) if they are the same size or the same point on a number line.
 [3-NF3a] - b.
-Recognize and generate simple equivalent fractions, e.g., $\begin{bmatrix} 1 \\ 2 \end{bmatrix} = \begin{bmatrix} 2 \\ 4 \\ 4 \end{bmatrix} = \begin{bmatrix} 2 \\ 4 \\ 6 \end{bmatrix}$ .
-Explain why the fractions are equivalent, e.g., by using a visual fraction model.
+Recognize and generate simple equivalent fractions, e.g., fractions are equivalent, e.g., by using a visual fraction model.
 [3-NF3b] - c.
 Express whole numbers as fractions, and recognize fractions that are equivalent to whole numbers.
 [3-NF3c]

-Examples: Express 3 in the form 3 = 3; recognize that ${}^{6} = 6$ ; locate ${}^{4}$ and 1 at the same point of a number line diagram.
+Examples: Express 3 in the form 3 = 3; recognize that ${}^6 = 6$; locate 4 and 1 at the same point of a number line diagram.